up42/docs/source/specifications/block-envvars.rst

         //...
     }

-The content of the JSON payload is variable, though for DATA blocks it needs to adhere to the `STAC query <https://github.com/radiantearth/stac-spec>`_ standard.
+The content of the JSON payload is variable, though for **data blocks** it needs to adhere to the `STAC query <https://github.com/radiantearth/stac-spec>`_ standard.

 How a block interprets the parameters is up to the block